This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Debate on the draft law

-During second reading, members will discuss the main topics in the bill and flag up concerns or specific areas where they think amendments (changes) are needed.
+During second reading, members discussed the main topics in the bill and drew attention to concerns or specific areas where they think amendments (changes) are needed.

 Members speaking

-Lord Timpson (Labour), Minister of State for Prisons, Probation and Reducing Reoffending, will open the debate and respond on behalf of the government.
+Lord Timpson (Labour), Minister of State for Prisons, Probation and Reducing Reoffending, opened the debate and responded on behalf of the government.

 - The Lord Bishop of Gloucester (Bishops), Anglican Bishop to HM Prisons